jerber/root/README.md

 High Frequency Trading Program:

 Reads in data mined from ticScraperForGit.py and back tests data with a given algorithm.
 Users can input their own algorithms in root/HighFrequencyTradingProgramForGit/src/trade.java, then select their desired latency, stocks, timeframe, and printing options (to display the results of the algorithm) in root/HighFrequencyTradingProgramForGit/src/Start.java.
-Running Start.java will then start the simulation with the desired specification.
+Running Start.java will then start the simulation with the desired specifications.